Choice under Uncertainty

 A20111199

-Then, we choose the alternative with the lowest total rank.
+Then, we sum up the ranks of an alternative across all situations S. The alternative with the lowest sum is our choice.
 In our case this is A1.

 Hurwicz Rule